kabasset/Splider/README.md

 Moreover, Splider is compatible with any value type of a ring (i.e. with `+` and `*` operators), e.g. `std::complex`.

-2D interpolation is also provided as `Splider::BiSplineResampler`.
+2D interpolation is also provided as `Splider::BiCospline`.
 It relies on [Linx](https://github.com/kabasset/Linx) for the data structures.

 ## Status